 Early-stage, private companies generally have a low correlation with traditional asset classes, such as stocks and bonds.
 Allocating 5% to private growth companies could increase the returns of a traditional portfolio by 12%.
-Most sophisticated pensions and endowments have also come to the conclusion that allocating a portion of their overall portfolio into venture and private equity investments can reduce risk while increasing returns.
+Most sophisticated pensions and endowments have also come to the conclusion that allocating a portion of their overall portfolio into the venture and private equity investments can reduce risk while increasing returns.
 For instance, Yale University’s endowment allocated 31.0% of its portfolio to venture capital and private equity in 2013 and has generated 29.9% annualized returns in private equity and venture capital since 1973.
-Furthermore, The Yale Endowment’s 2013 Annual Report defends it asset allocation model, noting that “traditional 60 percent equity/40 percent bond portfolios are not diversified, not equity-oriented, and not appropriate for long-term investors.”
+Furthermore, The Yale Endowment’s 2013 Annual Report defends its asset allocation model, noting that “traditional 60 percent equity/40 percent bond portfolios are not diversified, not equity-oriented, and not appropriate for long-term investors.”
 Along the same lines, a recent Deutsche Asset & Wealth Management report argues that adding alternative assets to a portfolio of stocks and bonds can reduce volatility and increase portfolio efficiency.

 Returns and Upside Potential